Skip to main content

 When Rebecca greets John Rosmer (Jonathon Young), a former pastor and hologram of his past self, it’s immediately clear their relationship is complicated.
 We soon learn that Rosmer is in a permanent state of grief — for his late wife, for the innocence of his upbringing, and for his faith — and his inability to feel joy has infected the very walls of his home.
 When his bombastic brother-in-law Andreas (Ben Carlson) comes to visit, soaked in privilege and alive with scorn for the working class, John faces a difficult choice: Should he stand with the so-called “radicals” on ideas of equality and equity, or should he maintain his family’s status quo?

 Indeed, it’s surprising that Rosmersholm doesn’t feel like more of a slam-dunk, given the characters’ questions on politics so closely mirror our own.
-Carlson’s Andreas is positively Trumpian — lines likely not meant to be funny are hilarious in the afterglow of this week’s presidential debate, nearly identical in syntax and vocabulary to Trump’s own recent lexicon.
+Carlson’s Andreas is positively Trumpian — lines likely not meant to be funny are hilarious in the afterglow of September’s presidential debate, nearly identical in syntax and vocabulary to Trump’s own recent lexicon.
 As washed-up tutor Ulrik, Diego Matamoros is a scene-stealer, and it’s easy to spot resonances between Ibsen’s synecdoche for the radical left and, say, Bernie Sanders.

 But what’s too often missing from the topical mist of Rosmersholm is an engaging story.
 Much of Act Two focuses on Rebecca’s past, and while Griffith frequently sparkles in the role, there’s not a lot to keep us rooting for the woman pulling Rosmer’s puppet strings.
 Is she a con artist?
 A peasant?
 A political vigilante?
 Her arc is so frequently translucent that at times, I found it hard to care.
 Both Griffith and Abraham navigate Ibsen’s ambiguity with generosity and intrigue, but more than once I found myself wondering if Macmillan’s adaptation might, itself, need further adapting in the case of Rebecca.